-Highlights of the Company's activities during the period under review are as follows:
+Highlights of the Company's activities during the nine-month period under review are as follows:

-- completed a 2,452-metre drill program at its La Esperanza project in Durango and Zacatecas States, Mexico and completed a comprehensive review of the drill data; - undertook a surface sampling program at La Esperanza; - received notice from Orex Minerals Inc. ("Orex") advising that it had completed the required expenditures to earn a 55% interest in the Sandra-Escobar project in Durango State, Mexico, and would forego the second option to earn an additional 10% interest in the project; - renegotiated the terms of the option agreement on the central 900 hectares of its Salamandra project in Durango State, Mexico; - continued progress on its comprehensive review and update of the data bases on its BC projects; - announced its intention to transfer the BC projects to a new public company.
+- completed a 2,452-metre drill program at its La Esperanza project in Durango and Zacatecas States, Mexico and completed a comprehensive review of the drill data; - undertook a surface sampling program at La Esperanza; - received notice from Orex Minerals Inc. ("Orex") advising that it had completed the required expenditures to earn a 55% interest in the Sandra-Escobar project in Durango State, Mexico, and would forego the second option to earn an additional 10% interest in the project; - renegotiated the terms of the option agreement on the central 900 hectares of its Salamandra project in Durango State, Mexico and acquired a 100% interest in all of the project claims; - continued progress on its comprehensive review and update of the data bases on its BC projects; - announced its intention to transfer the BC projects to a new public company and set December 12, 2017 as the date for a special meeting of the shareholders to vote on the transaction.